-Superstitions are something which is carried on since a long time now.
+Superstitions are something which is carried on for a long time now.

 It can be either due to some religious myths, or it can be some regional myth.
 Whatsoever be the reason, superstitions do exist!

 Here are the most common Indian superstitions related to food: Milk

 - People refuse to lend milk after dark as it is believed that this reduces milk production in cattle.

 - Drinking milk before going out of the house and spilling of milk is considered a bad omen which is commonly followed.

 - There is a strong belief in Eastern India that looking at a fish before starting a project is auspicious.

 - It’s okay to do this; after all, this isn’t causing any harm to us!